dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 let mut geometrical_world = DefaultGeometricalWorld::from_parts(broad_phase, narrow_phase);
 ```

-The **mechanical world** contains all the data structures and algoritms necessary to perform efficiently the simulation of
+The **mechanical world** contains all the data structures and algorithms necessary to perform efficiently the simulation of
 physical phenomena like gravity, contact forces, deformations, etc. It can be constructed with a given gravity vector:

 ```rust